iterative/dvc.org/content/docs/studio/self-hosting/installation/k8s-helm.md

 [ingress-nginx](https://kubernetes.github.io/ingress-nginx/) controller, but
 Studio will work on other ingress controllers as well.

+The cluster you're deploying Studio on should have the following minimum amount of resources available:

+- 16 GB RAM
+- 4 vCPUs

-You'll also need to have the following CLI tools configured and installed:
+Lastly, you'll need to have the following CLI tools configured and installed:

 - Helm
 - Kubectl